-If your workspace exceeds the message visibility limit, that’s alright!
-You’re building a valuable record of knowledge, and you can continue sending messages.
-The oldest messages will be stored safely in your workspace's archives, ready for you upon upgrading.
+If you exceed the message visibility limit for your workspace, that’s alright!
+You’re building a valuable record of knowledge, and you can continue to send messages.
+Older messages will be stored in your workspace's archives, ready if you decide to upgrade.

-Any member can upgrade to a paid plan and make all of the messages in your workspace's collective archive immediately available to search and view again.
+Upon upgrading, all of the messages in your workspace's archives are immediately available to search and view again.

 📝 How messages are counted

-Slack counts anything typed into the message input box and sent as one message.
+Slack counts anything typed into the message field and sent as one message.

-Sending a one word message (even a single jumbomoji) is the same as sending a 975 word multi-paragraph message.
-Messages from bot users, URLs, snippets, posts, uploaded files, file comments, messages in archived channels, and message thread replies count towards your workspace's total number of messages sent.
+Sending a one-word message (even a single jumbomoji) is the same as sending a 975 word multi-paragraph message.
+Messages from bot users, URLs, snippets, posts, uploaded files, messages in archived channels, and message thread replies count towards your workspace's total number of messages sent.

-Workspaces on Slack’s Free plan have a total of 5GB of file storage to share.
-If you’ve reached the limit, files will remain accessible in Slack but you won't be able to upload any more.
+Workspaces on the Free plan have a total of 5GB of file storage to share.
+Once the limit is reached, files will remain accessible in Slack but you won't be able to upload any more.
 You can delete shared files to make room for new ones or upgrade to a paid plan.

-By upgrading, your workspace's allotment of file storage increases collectively for every member of the workspace:
+By upgrading, your workspace’s file storage limit increases for every member of the workspace, including Multi-Channel Guests:

 Standard plan — 10GB for every member